 A Dartmouth engineering PhD with expertise in biomedical mechanics and electrical measurement, Professor Halter directs the senior engineering design program in engineering sciences at Dartmouth.
 He leads a large research effort in electrical impedance for cancer diagnostics and imaging tools to advance surgical guidance and experimental research in vivo.

 Classically trained in optoelectronics at the Tokyo Institute of Technology, Professor Jiang has been at Dartmouth since 2000.
 She directs a research program on near infrared tomography and spectroscopy of breast cancer—an international multicenter effort.
 The projects have led to 3 distinct systems for breast cancer imaging, and NIH-funded clinical trials in the US and China.

 Trained at the Optical Science and Engineering program at University of Alabama Huntsville, Professor Krishnaswamy is an expert in optical system design for scatter sensing.
-At Dartmouth since 2007, he directs multiple projects involving customized cameras and software for surgical guidance imaging and tissue characterization.
-He is also VP of Technology at DoseOptics LLC, developing a unique optical system to visualize and quantify radiation therapy dose delivery to patients.
+During his time at Dartmouth, he directed multiple projects involving customized cameras and software for surgical guidance imaging and tissue characterization.
+He is currently VP of Technology at DoseOptics LLC, developing a unique optical system to visualize and quantify radiation therapy dose delivery to patients.